tomoyuki28jp/web4r/docs/en/tutorial/part2.markdown

     (defparameter *srv* (start-server)) ; starts your server (stop-server  *srv*) ; stops your server

-start-server and stop-server are wrapper functions defined in the web4r package for hunchentoot:start and hunchentoot:stop.
-The default port is 8080.
+web4r:start-server and web4r:stop-server are wrapper functions for hunchentoot:start and hunchentoot:stop.
+If you start your server by web4r:start-server, the default port is 8080.
 See [web4r:start-server](api#start-server) and [hunchentoot:acceptor](http://www.weitz.de/hunchentoot/#acceptors) for detail.

 Performance
 ------------